raspberrypilearning/sensing-science/lesson-8/lesson.md

 - Run the program again and enter the number of attempts you would like to investigate.
 - Instead of entering a student name enter a description of your distraction.
 - Some distractions could include:
  - having a conversation with a friend as you carry out the test
  - try it at the end of a school day when you are tired
  - try sending a text with the other hand at the same time
  - try listening to loud / fast / quiet music
  - try reading from a sheet of paper

 ##Risk assessment

-Whilst there is no risk assessment required for this activity it is worth considering the following points.
+Whilst there is no risk assessment required for this activity, it is worth considering the following points.

 - Are there students in the class who have a medical need which could affect their reaction time?
 Sensitivity should be exercised for these students.
 - Are there students in the class who may be affected by talking about car safety and accidents?